back2Lobby/manipulate-http-response/README.md

 # **manipulate-http-resopnse**
-This package allows manipulating network request really easy.
+This package allows manipulating browser based HTTP responses easily.
 It will support manipulating any response of fetch or XMLHttpRequest.

 > Note: It only supports fetch with JSON response for now.

 ## **Install**
-Add following script to the end of your `<head>` section.
+1. CDN: Add following script to the end of your `<head>` section.
 ```
 <script src="https://cdn.jsdelivr.net/gh/back2lobby/manipulate-http-response/manipulator.js"></script>
 ```
+2. Normal: Just copy paste `manipulator.js` file into your project.
 ## **Usage**
 Create an object of class `Manipulate`.
-It accepts two callback functions.
+Its constructor accepts two callback functions.
 ```
 new Manipulate((url)=>{
     return url === 'https://jsonplaceholder.typicode.com/posts/1';